5 Stages of the Recurring Revenue Maturity Curve

 - Exploring: Starts with an idea about launching a recurring revenue business or service line.
 Defining the offer, experimenting with discrete market segments, testing pricing/packaging, and solidifying the business case takes place.

 - Beginning: Offering is launched in earnest.
 Sales and marketing efforts are properly aligned (i.e., compensation, campaigns) to drive interest and adoption.
 Growth occurs, sometimes rapidly.
 Everyone high-fives.

 Expanding and Optimizing Stages

-At a certain point of time, the recurring revenue business will reach a steady state of maturity.
-This state can either slowly decline or have long-tail growth purely based on the operational architecture for, or against, the Continuous Customer.™
+At a certain point, the recurring revenue business will reach a state of maturity.
+Then this state will either slowly decline or have long-tail growth purely based on the operational architecture for, or against, the Continuous Customer.

-It comes down to experience with the new paradigm of the Continuous Customer™ and how to design an organization around it.
+It comes down to having experience with the new paradigm of the Continuous Customer and knowing how to design an organization around it.
 This experience can come from internal leaders who have lived through the acute pain of not identifying the inflection point early enough.
 Or it can come from external professionals like Navint who’ve helped companies untangle the force fitting of subscription services (square pegs) into legacy organizational structures, linear processes, and MRP/ERP/CRM technology (round holes).
-Either way, there must be recognition that recurring revenue businesses are inherently different than the traditional, item-based economy by which we’ve been optimized.
+Either way, a company must recognize that recurring revenue businesses are inherently different from the traditional, item-based economy by which we’ve been optimized.

 The ultimate trick?
 Be aware of what’s happening and catch the problem before it’s too late.
 We can help.

 Download our free whitepaper on Navigating to Success via the Continuous Customer.